kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 practice.

 That evening, we had a great snow fight as big snow flakes covered Flock Hill.
-A number of people pulled in during the night, taking refuge from the storm as the roads became impassable.
+A number of travellers pulled in during the night, taking refuge from the storm as the roads became impassable.
 They obviously didn't read the weather report, or decided to risk it.
 I'm sure the tourists were on a schedule to get back to Christchurch for their